 Pair Wahoo ELEMNT / Bolt / Roam and your Di2 bike

-Did you know, that under the right circumstances, you can connect your Di2 bike to your Wahoo bike computer?
+Did you know that you can connect your Di2 bike to your Wahoo bike computer?
 You can then display the current gear on your Wahoo, change pages, see battery status, and the Wahoo will even record the gears and shifts to the .fit file it saves after each ride.

 Di2 Requirements